lkthomas/amber-cli/README.md

 **Note:** all queries are fixed to the 30min resolution, as this is all Amber supports for now.

+As of version 0.2.0, all of Ambers API end points have been covered and are supported.

 * Getting Site details.
-* Getting current usage.
+* Getting current usage. (current, next and previous 30min windows)
-* Getting price forecasts.
+* Getting price forecasts. (current, next and previous 30min windows)
 * Getting historical usage data for a given date range.
+* Exporting historical data to file as a CSV file.
 * Getting the percentage of renewables in the grid for your state.

 ## What is missing or not working?